sigstore/docs/content/en/policy-controller/overview.md

-If the signatures / attestations are in a different repo or they use different PullSecrets, you can configure `source` to point to a `secret` which must live in the namespace where the pod is getting deployed.
+If the signatures / attestations are in a different repo or they use different PullSecrets, you can configure `source` to point to a `secret` which must live in the namespace where the pods are getting deployed.

 ```yaml
 spec: